gammu/gammu/python/doc/data.rst

-:mod:`gammu.Data` -- Generic data usable with Gammu
+:mod:`gammu.data` -- Generic data usable with Gammu
 ===================================================

-.. module:: gammu.Data
+.. module:: gammu.data
     :synopsis: Provides various data, which can be useful with Gammu.

 .. data:: Connections